-Amici support appellees' challenge to the constitutionality of Tennessee's marriage ban, including Tennessee Const. art.
-XI, § 18 (the "Marriage Ban").
-Amici contend that the Marriage Ban violates not only the Fourteenth Amendment's Equal Protection Clause, but also the First Amendment's Establishment Clause.
-A decision overturning the Marriage Ban would assure full state recognition of civil marriages, while allowing religious groups the freedom to choose how to define marriage for themselves.
-Many religious traditions, including those practiced by many of the undersigned amici, attribute religious significance to the institution of marriage.
-See Turner v.
+Amici support appellants' challenges to the constitutionality of Hawaii's and Nevada's marriage bans, including Nev.
+Const. art.
+I, § 21; Haw.
+Const. art.
+I, § 23; and Haw.
+Rev. Stat. § 572-1 (the "Marriage Bans").
+Amici contend that the Marriage Bans violate not only the Fourteenth Amendment's Equal Protection Clause, but also the First Amendment's Establishment Clause.
+A decision overturning the Marriage Bans would assure full state recognition of civil marriages, while allowing religious groups the freedom to choose how to define marriage for themselves.
+Many religious traditions, including those practiced by many of the undersigned amici, attribute religious significance to the institution of See Turner v.
 Safley, 482 U.S. 78, 96 (1987) ("[M]any religions recognize marriage as having spiritual significance.").
 But religious views differ regarding what marriages qualify to be solemnized.
-Under the First Amendment, which safeguards religious liberty for all, selective religious understandings cannot define marriage recognition for purposes of civil law.
+Pursuant to the First Amendment, in order to guard religious liberty for all, selective religious understandings cannot define marriage recognition under civil law.

-It is a violation of the First Amendment to deny individuals the right to marry on the grounds that such marriages would offend the tenets of a particular religious group.
+The First Amendment prohibits denying individuals the right to marry on the grounds that such marriages would offend the tenets of a particular religious group.
 Cf. Loving v.
-Virginia, 388 U.S. 1, 11-12 (1967) (rejecting religious justification for law restricting right of individuals of different races to marry).
-Tennessee's Marriage Ban flouts this fundamental principle by incorporating a particular religious definition of marriage into law-a definition inconsistent with the faith beliefs of many religious groups, including many of the undersigned amici, who embrace an inclusive view of marriage.
-Tennessee had no legitimate secular purpose in adopting that selective religious definition of marriage.
-The legislative history and ballot initiative campaign demonstrate that those responsible for passing the Marriage Ban had the specific motive of tying the definition of marriage to a particular religious tradition's understanding of that civil institution.
-The Marriage Ban is therefore unconstitutional under the Establishment Clause.
+Virginia, 388 U.S. 1 (1967) (rejecting religious justification for law restricting right of individuals of different races to marry).
+With the Marriage Bans, Hawaii and Nevada flouted this fundamental restriction by incorporating a particular religious definition of marriage into law-a definition inconsistent with the faith beliefs of many other religious groups, including many of the undersigned amici, who embrace an inclusive view of marriage.
+Hawaii and Nevada had no legitimate secular purpose in adopting that selective religious definition of marriage.
+Rather, the legislative history and ballot initiative campaign materials confirm that those responsible for passing the Marriage Bans had the specific motive of tying the definition of marriage to a particular religious tradition's understanding of that civil institution.
+The Marriage Bans are therefore unconstitutional under the Establishment Clause.

-This Establishment Clause analysis also supports appellees' argument that the Marriage Ban is unconstitutional under the Fourteenth Amendment's Equal Protection Clause.
-Under a line of cases decided by the U.S. Supreme Court, including most recently United States v.
-Windsor, 133 S. Ct.
+This violation of the Establishment Clause also supports appellants' argument that the Marriage Bans are unconstitutional under the Fourteenth Amendment's Equal Protection Clause.
+Under a line of cases decided by the U.S. Supreme Court, including most recently U.S. v.
+Windsor, 133 S.Ct.
 2675 (2013), and Lawrence v.
 Texas, 539 U.S. 558 (2003), moral condemnation of an identifiable group is never a legitimate governmental interest.
-While amici recognize the role that religious and moral beliefs have in shaping the public policy views of citizens and legislators, governmental action motivated by such beliefs alone and directed inherently toward the disparagement of a single identifiable group cannot survive even the lowest level of constitutional review.
-This principle, which is common to

-Establishment Clause and Equal Protection analysis alike, renders the Marriage Ban unconstitutional under both provisions.
+While amici recognize the role that religious and moral beliefs have in shaping the public policy views of citizens and legislators, when governmental action is motivated by such beliefs alone and is directed inherently toward the disparagement of a single identifiable group, the government's conduct cannot survive even the lowest level of constitutional review.
+This principle, which is common to Establishment Clause and Equal Protection analysis alike, renders the Marriage Bans unconstitutional under both provisions.